 - Those on Medicare with Medicare Advantage plans total nearly 1,220,000 Pennsylvanians.

-Breakdown of Medicare Costs in Pennsylvania for 2023
+Breakdown of Medicare costs in Pennsylvania

 The most important aspects of Medicare its recipients want to know are:

 To that end, let’s look at Original Medicare.
 Part A of Medicare is responsible for any visits to the hospital you might end up requiring and covers inpatient services.

 This Part of Medicare is free of charge (but carries a $1,632 total deductible per benefit period) as long as you’re 65 years or older, have a work history spanning ten years or more, and are a US citizen.
 Medicare Part A covers most hospital visits, one possible exception being long-term custodial care.